 "And if she is as strong as Shultz promised?"

-Magister Wen’s eyes had an ethereal, unsettling glow to them.
-One not empowered by any magic nor mana, but conviction, belief, faith.
+Magister Wen's eager eyes had an ethereal, unsettling glow to them.
+One that was not empowered by any magic or mana but by conviction, belief, and faith.

 "There's no such thing!"
 Klavdiya retorted cynically.
 "The deities are just planar creatures and God-Kings, killable and mortal."